 Chesapeake Bay Maritime Museum

 This 18-acre waterfront museum, which is dedicated to furthering the understanding of the maritime heritage of the Chesapeake Bay area, features 10 exhibit buildings, a historic lighthouse, and a working boatyard.
-Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating museum.
+Docking right in the heart of the museum, American Cruise Lines’ passengers will enjoy a private tour of this fascinating site.

 Chesapeake Bay Eco Cruise